ekallwin/Bank-account-opening-part-1/README.md

 Contributing

-Fork the repository.
+• Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+• Create a new branch (git checkout -b feature-branch).

-Make your changes.
+• Make your changes.

-Commit and push your changes.
+• Commit and push your changes.

-Open a pull request.
+• Open a pull request.

+License

+This project is licensed under the MIT License.